section-engineering-education/engineering-education/content/articles/how-java-virtual-machine-works/index.md

 As one of the phases of JVM, it mainly consists of three activities which are listed below:

+1. **Loading**

-1. **Loading**: `.class` files are loaded into the method area by the ClassLoader, which generates the binary data corresponding to the class file.
+`.class` files are loaded into the method area by the ClassLoader, which generates the binary data corresponding to the class file.
 The method area of each `.class` file in JVM contains the following information.

 - Class name and its immediate parent class.
 - `.class` files can be classified as Class or Interface.